-These individual sausage and spinach skillet frittatas are a fun breakfast for the family.
-Full of flavor and easy to make they are pretty good for you too.
+Individual Sausage and Spinach Skillet Frittatas are a fun breakfast for the family.
+Full of flavor, easy to make and they are delicious!

 While this post isn’t intended as a recipe for a Keto diet or low-carb diet, it will work for those folks following them.

 This post may contain affiliate links.
 As an Amazon associate, an Instacart Tastemaker, as well as a member of other various affiliate programs, I earn a nominal commission if products are purchased through links at no additional charge to you.

 Mom always said breakfast is the most important meal of the day.
 If your house is anything like mine, it can get boring.
 I’m always looking for new ideas and this skillet meal was a hit.
 It’s inspired me to make more in the future too.

 What you need to make these individual sausage and spinach skillet frittatas